Cortisol and Testosterone: 20 Ways To Reduce Your Cortisol Levels Naturally

 4. Don’t Overdose on Caffeine

-Everyone (including me) loves that morning coffee.
+Everyone (including me) loves that morning cup of coffee.

 Some people, however, love it TOO MUCH and may be prone to overdosing on caffeine.